saiyam1814/DevOpsRoadmap2022/Anubhav-Vardhan/Cloud/AWS-Certified-Cloud-Practitioner/02-Cloud-Concepts.md

 # What is Amazon?

-An americal multinational computer technology corporation headquatered in Seattle, Washington
+An American multinational computer technology corporation headquatered in Seattle, Washington

 Amazon was founded in 1994 by Jeff Bezos and the company started as an